binarymist/epiclinesweb-surf/content/products/surfboard-rack/floor-standing-wave/index.md

 > Currently out of stock.

 After many months of R&D, _EpicLines_ presents its lovingly engineered and crafted floor-standing surfboard rack, an aesthetically pleasing and functional way to store and showcase your quiver.
+Made in Christchurch New Zealand.

 It can be erected as a left or right-breaking wave, or put a couple together as a peak.